top of page

 Workshop Description

-Key topics include:
+Key topics covered include:

 • Connecting to cloud object storage (Amazon S3, GCS, Azure) using Python and fsspec

-• Working with real-world datasets including the Coupled Model Intercomparison Project (CMIP6) and NOAA's Real-Time Mesoscale Analysis (RTMA)
+• Working with real-world datasets, including the Coupled Model Intercomparison Project (CMIP6) and NOAA’s Real-Time Mesoscale Analysis (RTMA)

 • Building scalable data pipelines with Dask and Xarray